mongoose-os-apps/shelly-homekit/README.md

 Firmware is compatible with stock and can be uploaded via OTA (Watch a 2 minute [video](https://www.youtube.com/watch?v=BZc-kp4dDRw)), for more info take a look at the flashing wiki [here](Flashing#updating-from-stock-firmware).

 At the moment only the following functionality is supported:
  * Switch functionality - all relevant models, with auto-off and separate input tile as an option.
+Configurable as Switch, Outlet or Lock
  * Power measurement: only Shelly 2.5, not Shelly1PM
  * Roller-shutter mode (Shelly 2.5 only)
+ * Garage Door Opener (Shelly 1, 1PM, 2, 2.5 only)

 Reverting to stock firmware is also supported [see here](Flashing#reverting-to-stock-firmware).